jsandas/saltui/README.md

 ##Collecting data from:
 Data is collected running the following commands.
 These can be ran manually or using a scheduler such as cron or jenkins.
-Note:: retrieving users information requires the `userinfo.py` module in the salt_modules folder to be added to the _modules folder of the salt file root (/srv/salt/_modules)
+Note:: retrieving users information requires the `userinfo.py` module from the /srv/salt/_modules folder to be added to the salt file root (/srv/salt/_modules)

 ```bash
 ./update.sh system